The Renew delivers on the promise of Henry Ford’s hemp car – except faster and sleeker. Meet the latest car made out of hemp

 After the ride, Jay Leno decided to purchase one for himself.
 Leno joked that Dietzen most have been high when he invested $200,000 into building the prototype.
 Dietzen quipped that he never smokes pot, only makes cars with it.

-The tightly woven cannabis fibers reinforce the body of the car to 10 times stronger than steel.
-It also makes it lighter than fiber glass and practically dent resistant.
+It’s the tightly woven cannabis fibers that reinforce the body of the car to ten times stronger than steel.
+It also makes it lighter than fiber glass while still being dent resistant.
 Dietzen proved this by banging on the hood several times.
-Leno jumped in and delivered a hit to the hemp car, but still no dent appeared on the Renew.
+Leno even jumped in and delivered a hit to the hemp car, but still no dent appeared on the Renew!

 The manufacturing process keeps the car “carbon neutral,” meaning that no extra harmful gasses are released into the atmosphere.
-Leno clarified that in the manufacture of a typical car, roughly 10 tons of carbon dioxide are released into the atmosphere.
+Leno clarified that in the manufacture of a typical car, roughly ten tons of carbon dioxide are released into the atmosphere.
 This happens even before the car ever hits the road.
-Leno said an additional 6 tons would be released throughout the year from regular use.
+Leno said an additional six tons would be released throughout the year from regular use.

-This bonus is that as hemp grows, it removes harmful pollutants from the air.
-It has a short growing season, taking about 100 days to reach maturity.
-And the waste is fully biodegradable.
+This bonus is that as hemp grows, it removes harmful pollutants from the soil.
+It also has a short growing season, taking about 100 days (4 month) to reach maturity.
+And once harvested, the waste is fully biodegradable.

 The great majority of Dietzen’s vehicle design is made from hemp.
 This includes the body, upholstery, and dash.
-We can reap enormous carbon rewards from driving hemp cars.
+Consumers can reap enormous carbon rewards from driving hemp cars.

 In many ways, the Renew is a practical and eco-conscious way to own a car, but the Renew’s cannabis structure has its downsides.
-The main reason is that it does not attract the respect it deserves.
+The main reason is that it is still more expensive to produce a hemp car than a standard car.

 “It is kind of a double-edged sword,” says Leno.